 I am a huge fan of coffee, clean pre-workout powders, and caffeine in general.
 We have to remember though that caffeine is a stimulant, and doesn’t actually provide any useable energy to our bodies, just the perception of alertness.

 If you are seeking to gain lean mass or increase performance, eat a medium sweet potato as your pre-workout carbohydrate and then ask yourself after your workout how you felt.
 Don't want to eat?
-We have you covered in a powdered organic sweet potato powder.
+We have you covered in an organic sweet potato powder, Clean Carbs.

 Sweet Potatoes for a Post-Workout Meal (for Men or Women)